slogsdon/placid/README.md

 - JSON - Encoded into standard map
 - XML - Encoded into a list of maps, each containing a representation of XML nodes from the request body
+- WWW-Encoded and Multipart form data - Encoded into a standard map

 ## Rendering